ground-creative/YourHomeServer/README.md

 ```
 ### Scenes configuration

-scenes can trigger actions on multiple devices at once, this is a ver powerful feature.
+scenes can trigger actions on multiple devices at once, this is a very powerful feature.\
 Configure your scenes in the ./config/scenes.json

 Configure scene example (turn on living room lights):